wan monitoring

 **Deep packet inspection technology**

-So, the legacy visibility solutions only work for unencrypted or clear text protocols such as HTTP.
-In addition, DPI requires a decryption proxy, or middlebox, to be deployed for encrypted traffic.
-Middleboxes can be costly, introduce performance bottlenecks, and create additional security concerns.
 Previously, security practitioners would apply DPI techniques to unencrypted HTTP traffic to identify critical session details such as browser user agent, presence of a network cookie, or parameters of an HTTP POST.
 However, as web traffic moves from HTTP to encrypted HTTPS, network defenders are losing visibility into those details.

 Good visibility and security posture

-We need to leverage your network monitoring infrastructure effectively for better security and application performance monitoring to be more effective, especially in the world of SD-WAN.
-However, this comes with challenges with collecting and storing standard telemetry and the ability to view encrypted traffic.
 The network teams spend a lot of time on security incidents, and sometimes, the security team has to look after network issues.
 So, both of these teams work together.
 For example, packet analysis needs to be leveraged by both teams and flow control and other telemetry data need to be analyzed by the two teams.

-The role of a common platform
+The role of a common platform:

-Network performance monitoring and diagnostics
+Network performance monitoring and diagnostics:

 We have Flow, SNMP, and API for network performance monitoring and diagnostics.
 We have encrypted traffic analysis and machine learning (ML) for threat and risk identification for security teams.
 This will help you reduce complexity and will increase efficiency and emerge.
 So we have many things, such as secure access service edge (SASE) SD-WAN, and the network and security teams are under pressure to respond better.

-Merging of network and security
+Merging of network and security:

 The market is moving towards the merging of network and security teams.
 We see this with cloud, SD-WAN, and also SASE.
 So, with the cloud, for example, we have a lot of security built into the fabric.
 With VPC, we have security group policies built into the fabric.
 SD-WAN, we have end-to-end segmentation commonly based on an overlay technology.
 That can also be terminal on a virtual private cloud (VPC).
 Then, SASE is a combination of all.

-We need to improve monitoring, investigation capabilities, and detection.
-This is where the zero trust architecture and technologies such as single packet authorization can help you monitor and enhance detection with the deduction and response solutions.
 In addition, we must look at network logging and encrypted traffic analyses to improve investigation capabilities.
 Regarding investment, we have traditionally looked at packets and logs but have SNMP, NetFlow, and API.
 There are a lot of telemetries that can be used for security, viewed initially as performance monitoring.
-Now, it has been managed as security and cybersecurity use cases.
+Now, it has been managed as a security and cybersecurity use case.

-SD-WAN Monitoring: The need for a baseline
+**The need for a baseline**

-You need to understand and baseline the current network for smooth SD-WAN rollouts.
-Also, when it comes to policy, it is no longer just a primary backup link and a backup design.
-Now, we have intelligence application profiling.
 Everything is based on performance parameters such as loss, latency, and jitter.
 So, before you start any of this, you must have good visibility and observability.
 You need to understand your network and get a baseline for policy creation, and getting the proper visibility is the first step in planning the SD-WAN rollout process.

 Network monitoring platform